Interface IDbCommandInterceptor

 This method is still called if an interceptor suppressed execution of a command in ScalarExecuting(DbCommand, CommandEventData, InterceptionResult<object>).

-is the result returned by ScalarExecuting(DbCommand, CommandEventData, InterceptionResult<object>).
+In this case, result is the result returned by ScalarExecuting(DbCommand, CommandEventData, InterceptionResult<object>).

 object ScalarExecuted(DbCommand command, CommandExecutedEventData eventData, object result)